E-MobilityOpen StandardsE-Roaming

 Deleting EVSE data

-Starting and stopping charging session
+Starting and stopping charging sessions

 • eRoamingAuthorizeRemoteStart